 Smith Mountain Lake Insiders' Guide.

-This webpage was first developed by Brian Raub and Erin Raub in 1998, just a few weeks after their first SML visit.
+This year, our Insiders' Guide is 20 years old.
+It was first developed by Brian Raub and Erin Raub in 1998, just a few weeks after their first SML visit.
 It is updated frequently by Brian Raub and Lisa Raub, who moved themselves and their Internet businesses here in 2001.
-Either is willing to talk with you about the benefits of relocating your business to Smith Mountain Lake, including very low taxes, high quality of life, and exceptional recreational opportunities.
+Either of us is willing to talk with you about the benefits of relocating your business to Smith Mountain Lake, including very low taxes, high quality of life, and exceptional recreational opportunities.

 There is no charge for SML tourism businesses to be included on this webpage.